ArnaudBuchholz/gpf-js/doc/tutorials/REQUIRE.md

 ## Preloading

-Since version 0.2.7, the library offers a way to inject a dictionary associating resource names to their textual content.
-The goal is to speed up the application loading by consolidating all dependent resources into a single JSON file and preload all resources in one call.
+Since version 0.2.7, the library offers a way to inject a dictionary associating resource names to their textual source.
+The goal is to speed up the application loading by consolidating all dependent resources into a single JSON file and preload them in one call.

 ```javascript
 // Proposed implementation